matrix-org/sygnal/CONTRIBUTING.md

 Please ensure your changes match the cosmetic style of the existing project, and **never** mix cosmetic and functional changes in the same commit, as it makes it horribly hard to review otherwise.

+## Further information on poetry

+See the information provided in the [Synapse docs](https://github.com/element-hq/synapse/blob/master/docs/development/dependencies.md).

 ## Changelog